RuslanRWX/maillog_events/README.md

 ```
 > Note: Sometimes, occur problems with install modules through pip.
-In most cases it is enough to upgrade operating system.
+In most cases it is enough to upgrade an operating system.
 >